sourcegraph/about/content/blogposts/2023/announcing-scip-clang.md

   This translates to faster uploads, a lower likelihood of upload errors, and reduced risk of out-of-memory when the Sourcegraph backend processes an index.
+- scip-clang uses incremental parsing for compilation databases, reducing the risk of out-of-memory errors on ingestion.

-If you are a Sourcegraph customer using C or C++, please [try out scip-clang](https://github.com/sourcegraph/scip-clang), and let us know if you run into an issues, or if you have feedback for improvement.
+If you are a Sourcegraph customer using C or C++, please [try out scip-clang](https://github.com/sourcegraph/scip-clang), and let us know if you run into issues, or if you have feedback for improvement.

 As with our other indexers, open source maintainers are also welcome